-Between January 1, 2019 through December 31, 2021, there were no fire ignitions caused by SVP and no wires down events.
+Between January 1, 2019 through December 31, 2022, there were no fire ignitions caused by SVP and no wires down events.

-X. MONITORING AND AUDITING THE PLAN
+XII.
+MONITORING AND AUDITING THE PLAN

-This Wildfire Mitigation Plan is presented to Santa Clara City Council on an annual basis.
-Additionally, a qualified independent evaluator will present an initial report on this plan to the Santa Clara City Council.
+This Wildfire Mitigation Plan is reviewed annually by staff and presented to Santa Clara City Council on an annual basis.
+Staff will review activities throughout the year to determine if changes to the WMP are appropriate.